Reporting Services Concepts (SSRS)

 This topic provides a brief summary of SQL Server Reporting Services concepts.

 A report server configured in native mode is a computer that has SQL Server Reporting Services installed and configured as a stand-alone server.
-You interact with the report server, reports, and report related items by using a browser with the web portal or URL access commands, SQL Server Management Studio, or programmatically through scripts.
+You interact with the report server, reports, and report related items by using a browser with Report Manager or URL access commands, SQL Server Management Studio, or programmatically through scripts.
 For more information, see Reporting Services Report Server (Native Mode).

 Report server items

-Report server items include paginated and mobile reports, KPIs, shared data sources, shared datasets, and other items that you can publish, upload, or save to a report server.
+Report server items include reports, models, shared data sources, shared datasets, and other items that you can publish, upload, or save to a report server.
 Organize items in the report server hierarchical folder structure on a native report server, or in SharePoint content libraries on a SharePoint site.
-For more information, see Report Server Content Management (SSRS Native Mode).
+For more information, see Report Server Content (Native Mode).

 On a SharePoint site, use SharePoint folders in document libraries and content libraries to organize items.